SKIP TO MAIN

 Unconstitutional laws and harmful policies and practices are combining to violate the rights of various communities in our country, particularly immigrants and people who identity as lesbian, gay, bisexual, transgender, or queer.

-“The ACLU has been around for more than 100 years,” says Kelsey Dillon, ACLU-Idaho’s director of philanthropy.
+“The ACLU has been around for more than 100 years,” says Kelsey Dillon, the ACLU of Idaho’s director of philanthropy.
 “And it’s stayed true to its founding principles: What is upheld by the Constitution?”

 NATIFS meal kit prep

-Dania Tolentino, an ACLU-Idaho board member, speaks at the Idaho Rally for Public Lands on March 22, 2025.
-Photo courtesy of ACLU-Idaho.
+Dania Tolentino, a board member of the ACLU of Idaho, speaks at the Idaho Rally for Public Lands on March 22, 2025.
+Photo courtesy of the ACLU of Idaho.

-The ACLU-Idaho team focuses on harm reduction using a multifaceted approach.
+The ACLU of Idaho team focuses on harm reduction using a multifaceted approach.
 One strategy is litigation—which is how federal and state laws that harm individuals can be challenged, and how constitutional rights can be reaffirmed by the courts.

 Leo Morales